Colorado Springs Trademark Registration

 The vibrant community of Colorado Springs makes it a great place for business owners and entrepreneurs, but, as you develop your product and create a business plan, don’t overlook the importance of trademark registration.
 Many business owners focus on location, marketing, and employees first, and while these are all essential to starting a new business, none of these will provide valuable protections for your business.

 Consider this scenario: Bo, an IT consultant, has been working after hours on developing an app.
 Bo is so focused on developing his app and getting it online that he completely overlooks completing a trademark search or filing for trademark registration.
 This app, which he calls Lift Buddy, is designed to match people for ride sharing to different ski resorts.
 Bo tests it first in Colorado, and when he sees success, plans to roll it out to other parts of the country, including Utah and the Carolinas.

 Unfortunately, Bo is about to face a challenge as he expands his business.
 Because he put off trademark registration, he does not have protections for his mark outside Colorado.
 A company in Salt Lake City has registered the mark for their app, which tracks a skier’s speed, distance, and level of difficulty.
 They are now within their rights to require Bo to stop downloads and rebrand his business, a costly and time consuming venture.
-Contact Gerben Law Firm to understand the benefits and protections that come with trademark registration.
+Contact Gerben IP to understand the benefits and protections that come with trademark registration.

 A trademark registered with the USPTO holds many benefits for your business.
 You will have the presumption of nationwide validity, which means you will be protected from infringement anywhere in the United States.
 This will help you maintain control of your brand and help to establish customer recognition and loyalty.
 Without a registered trademark, you might also find yourself infringing on someone else’s mark, which could be costly in the long run.